giovanna14/SolarActivityWatcher-deck/README.md

 # Solar Activity Watcher deck

-This repository cotains a slide deck about the RStudio's Shiny app `Solar_activity_watcher` that was created as part of the assignments for the course "Developing Data Products" by the
+This repository contains a slide deck about the RStudio's Shiny app `Solar_activity_watcher` that was created as part of the assignments for the course "Developing Data Products" by the